 Japan’s Womenomics concept centers around the idea that women’s equal participation will improve the economy as a whole; and U.S. companies need to become equally savvy, creating safer, more supportive professional spaces where women have the ability and desire to participate, especially in traditionally male-domainted industries.

 More supportive sexual harassment policies are a key element here: In the wake of the #MeToo movement, Challenger, Gray & Christmas reported, 52 percent of companies surveyed reviewed their sexual harassment policies.

 That’s a start, but it’s not enough to curb the harassment that over 54 percent of women reportedly face in professional settings, according to an ABC/Washington Post poll.

 Companies can build more support by changing the culture through initiatives like no-retaliation policies and networks other than HR where women can report harassment.
 Strategic training goals (like employee resource groups, unconscious bias training and empathy training) are another move.
 So is the creation of a diversity governance structure that limits any minimization of these issues.

 At KPMG, a Women’s Advisory Board supports women at all stages of their work lives and careers, targeting programming and strategies to meet their needs.
 Other companies like Google and Mogul foster unconscious bias training to pull apart the foundations of toxic work cultures.
-Goldman Sachsincludes a diversity committee in each geogaphic region, three of which focus on affinity networks and training as key levers in achieving diversity objectives.
+Goldman Sachs includes a diversity committee in each geographic region, three of which focus on affinity networks and training as key levers in achieving diversity objectives.